vicoyeh/vicoyeh.github.io/books.md

 title: Books
 ---

-A collection of the top five books I enjoyed the most, ordered by the year I read them.
+A collection of books I liked.

 ### 2022
 * **High Output Management** by Andrew Grove